ncsa/Delta_doc/docs/source/user_guide/vscode/remote_jupyter.rst

 #.
 From the VS Code **Terminal** menu, open a **New Terminal**.

 #.
-Run to see the available anaconda modules.
+Run the following to see the available anaconda modules.

    .. code:: terminal